FormulaCashew/AWS_DataLogging_RpPi/README.md

 ### Using  API Gateway + Lambda (HTTP REST)

-Create an API Gateway REST
+- Create an API Gateway REST
-Connect with a Lambda function
+- Connect with a Lambda function
-Change main.py as required
+- Change main.py as required
-Lambda can store data in DynamoDB or S3
+- Lambda can store data in DynamoDB

+(Optional)
+- Use an S3 Bucket to graph data

 ### Using AWS IoT Core (MQTT)